dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/windows/index.md

 End Class
 ```

-## Configuring a Window for MSBuild
+## Configuring a window for MSBuild

 How you implement your window determines how it's configured for MSBuild.
 For a window that is defined using both XAML markup and code-behind: